 There is a wide range of recommendations out there for how to get rid of squirrels in attic.
 These range from laying out rodent bait to poison them to putting strobe lights in their nesting area to drive them out.
 Many of these suggestions are questionably effective at best.
 While sprinkling fox urine around your attic may discourage the squirrels from nesting in your attic, it may not while also leading to further contamination.

-To deal with a squirrel infestation in your attic you’ll need to identify where they are coming into and out of your home.
+To deal with a squirrel infestation in your attic you’ll need to identify how to find rodent entry points to understand how they are coming into and out of your home.
 This will require a ladder to inspect the eaves, vents on your roof, and any chimneys you might have.
 Once you have identified where they are entering your home you can begin closing off access points.
 Some sources recommend closing off all entry points but the one the squirrels use most, then installing a one-way door that allows squirrels in your attic to exit but not re-enter.

 If you don’t choose to install a one-way exclusion door, you will probably need to use live traps to get rid of the squirrels that are still in your attic.
 Squirrel traps are effective, but not easy an easy task.
 Depending on whether you use a kill-trap or a live-trap, you’ll also need to figure out what to do with those squirrels after you trap them.
 Simply dumping them in your backyard isn’t wise.
 You will also need to be very careful since trapped critters can become very agitated and pose a danger to themselves and to you.